Connect with others who understand.

 When Is HER2-Positive Breast Cancer Most Likely To Recur?

 HER2-positive breast cancer is associated with early recurrence within five years of being diagnosed.
-A 2023 study found that for people with HER-2 positive breast cancer recurrence, most of them developed the recurrence in less than five years of their original diagnosis.
+A 2023 study found that most HER2-positive breast cancer recurrences occur within five years of the original diagnosis.

 How Is HER2-Positive Breast Cancer Recurrence Treated?

-Your treatment options for breast cancer recurrence depend on the type of recurrence and your breast cancer subtype.
+Your treatment options for breast cancer recurrence depend on the type of recurrence, prior treatments, and your breast cancer subtype.

 Surgery and Radiation Therapy